arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 In previous versions, no `warnings` attribute was returned when parsing a query produced no warnings.

+#### Per-collection compaction in cluster

+The `PUT /_api/collection/{collection-name}/compact` endpoint can now be used to start the compaction for a specific collection in cluster deployments.
+This feature was previously available for single servers only.

 #### Metrics API

 The metrics endpoint includes the following new metrics about AQL queries,